gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 $$
 d^{\hspace{0.5pt}T}_j{\bf Encoder}(x)\approx d^{\hspace{0.5pt}T}_j\!Dy\approx [y]_j
 $$
 This allows for the storage of $n$ atoms in a vector of size $n$.
 This is rather obvious, but bear with me.
-We can in fact store far more atoms than $n$ if $y$ is mostly nonzero.
+We can in fact store far more atoms than $n$ if $y$ is sparse.
 By the magic of [sparse recovery](http://www.math.ucla.edu/~wotaoyin/summer2013/slides/Lec03_SparseRecoveryGuarantees.pdf), we can store as many as $\mathcal{O}(ne^{n/k})$  atoms in a humble vector of length $n$ nondestructively. $D$ needs to satisfy a few technical properties, of course, but what is critical is that $k$ (the number of nonzero in $y$) is small.
 The sparser $y$ is, the more atoms we can handle.
 Think of this as a trade of between storing information in $y$ and storing information in the nonzero locations of $y$.

 This is more than an information theoretic trick, however - its also a natural way of representing information.
 Think of this as [tagging](http://www.imdb.com/search/keyword/) system, where the nonzero in $y$ represents a tag.
 Every data point can be tagged with at most $k$ tags from a list of $m$ tags (e.g sunglasses, facial hair, blonde, etc), which can be large.
 Each tag has its own rating, but it is the tags themselves, not the individual ratings, which contain the salient information.
 This is basis of sparse coding.